googlearchive/firebase-dart/README.md

 ### Include Firebase source

-You must include original Firebase JavaScript source into your `.html` file to be able to use the library.
+You must include the original Firebase JavaScript source into your `.html` file to be able to use the library.

 ```html
 <script src="https://www.gstatic.com/firebasejs/3.2.1/firebase.js"></script>